-Complete the vampire's strict roommate agreement by dragging the correct words into the blanks.
+Complete the vampire's strict roommate agreement by choosing the correct words for each blank.

 "First of all, I would rather you didn't invite any local garlic farmers over to our apartment," Vlad stated firmly.